sckott/recology/content/posts/sixtyfour.md

 - they're in sync with the code - i.e., an example doesn't reflect a historical version of the function
 - they don't fail when CRAN folks are running them
-- they clean up after themselves so whoever runs them isn't leaving created resources lay fallow and accumulating costs
+- they clean up after themselves so whoever runs them isn't leaving created resources to lie fallow and accumulate costs

 The approach we laneded on was to mostly use `@examplesIf aws_has_creds()`.
 That is, only run the examples if appropriate AWS credentials are found (code is from `paws`).